-Pregnancy is a transformative journey, filled with excitement, anticipation, and a rapidly changing body that demands new levels of care.
-Sleep becomes more crucial than ever as the body works overtime to support the developing baby.
+Pregnancy is a transformative journey, filled with excitement, anticipation, and a rapidly changing body shape that demands new levels of care.
+Getting a good night's sleep becomes more crucial than ever as the body works overtime to support the developing baby.

 However, finding a comfortable sleeping position can be a challenge—especially as the pregnancy progresses and the baby bump grows.
 The right mattress can alleviate common aches, promote deeper rest, and help expectant mothers wake up feeling more energised.
+Choosing the right mattress ensures as much restful sleep as possible, making a significant difference in overall well-being.
 Here’s what to consider when picking a mattress that caters to each stage of pregnancy.

 Why Mattress Choice Matters During Pregnancy

 As hormones change, ligaments loosen, and weight increases, pregnant women often experience discomfort in areas like the lower back, hips, and shoulders.
-A supportive mattress that adapts to an evolving body can reduce pressure on sensitive spots.
+A supportive mattress that adapts to an evolving body can reduce pressure on sensitive spots and promote quality sleep.
 Additionally, better sleep can help mitigate stress, mood swings, and fatigue—factors that can impact both mother and baby.
+For those experiencing sleep apnea, choosing the best mattress that encourages proper spinal alignment and breathing can make a significant difference in restfulness and overall well-being.

 First Trimester: Laying the Groundwork